All pages here should function with screen readers and basic web browsers.

 and also has a set basic applications and utilities, which are also forked from GNOME 2.
 Since version 1.18

-it no longer uses GTK2, and as of December 2025 it has partial Wayland support.
+it no longer uses GTK2, and as of version 1.28 it has partial Wayland support.
 It has clearly come a long way

 from GNOME 2, while still maintaining the look and feel of the original desktop environment.
-I sometimes wish
+I kind of wish

 Small notes